marcio-diaz/pl-dpn-tool/README.md

 # PL-DPN Tool

-PL-DPN is a tool for reachability analysis of concurrent C programs using locks and priorities for the synchronization of threads.
+PL-DPN is a tool for reachability analysis of concurrent C programs that use locks and priorities for the synchronization of threads.
 It can handle automatically the detection of data races and deadlocks.

 ## Getting Started